vertaix/Quantum_chemistry_neural_scaling/README.md

 # Are Neural Scaling Laws Leading Quantum Chemistry Astray?

-This repository contains the code and data utilized in the experiments conducted in this paper.
-Specifically:
+This repository contains the code and data utilized in the experiments conducted in this paper: https://arxiv.org/abs/2509.26397

 ## Virtual Environments